MultisampledNight/flow/src/gfx/render/segment.typ

 }

 /// Display one particular bit combination.
-/// Use `lookup` to, well, look up which character
+/// Use `lookup-map` to, well, look up which character
 /// belongs to which bit combination this function expects.
 #let direct(
   bits,